 The cobalt glass was used in stained glass windows and glassware as well.
 These vases came from a display at the museum.

-This glass icicle was one of the items I purchased from the Blaafarvevarket Gift Shop.
+This glass icicle was purchased from the Blaafarvevarket Gift Shop.

 The paint pigment cobalt blue was invented in 1802 and became a very important color for painters.
 Here is the painter’s palette used by Christian Skredsvig.

 It was also a favorite color in the textile industry because cobalt blue will not fade.
 At the Mine Museum they had a sample of wallpaper centuries old, and it has never lost its color.

 A modern use of cobalt is the creation of strong earth magnets.
 What would we do without our magnets to help us stitch?
 Also, during the research on magnets, it was found that the addition of cobalt to certain batteries gave them a higher capacity and more reserve power.
 This led to the Ni-MH battery which powers most of our cell phones.